Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 Our goal here is to provide theoretical solutions to the following constrained optimization problems under mild assumptions, thereby developing a unified mathematical framework for machine unlearning of features and labels under various utility objectives:

-\begin{prob}[Entropy-maximized feature unlearning] \end{prob} Here, $H$ denotes the entropy (or differential entropy), which measures the information contained in the unlearning outcome $\hat{Y}$.
-As discussed, entropy is a fundamental metric in information theory and probability for quantifying information and randomness.
-Thus, Problem~\ref{prob:Entropy_Maximized} seeks to optimally compress $(X, Z)$ to produce $\hat{Y}$ with the information about $Z$ effectively removed.

-\begin{prob}[Conditional-entropy-minimized feature unlearning] \end{prob} In many cases, an unlearning output $\hat{Y}$ may be used to generate inferences or predictions for some random variable $Y$.
-Thus, it is also desirable to solve Problem \ref{prob:Conditional_Entropy_Minimized} for some dependent variable $Y$.
-Notice that, due to $I(X;Y) = H(Y) - H(Y|X)$, the above problem shares the same solution as the maximization of mutual information between $Y$ and $\hat{Y}$:
+\begin{prob}[Conditional-entropy-minimized feature unlearning] \end{prob} In many cases, an unlearning output $\hat{X}$ may be used to generate inferences or predictions for some random variable $Y$.
+Thus, it is desirable to solve Problem \ref{prob:Conditional_Entropy_Minimized} for such a target variable $Y$.
+Notice that, due to $I(Y;\hat{X},Z) = H(Y) - H(Y|\hat{X},Z)$, the above problem shares the same solution as the maximization of mutual information between $Y$ and $(\hat{X},Z)$:

-\begin{prob}[Mutual-information-maximized feature unlearning] \end{prob} Notably, the optimal solution to Problems \ref{prob:Conditional_Entropy_Minimized} and \ref{prob:Mutual_Information_Maximized} does not depend on the specific choice of $Y$ due to the monotonicity of the functional $H(Y|\cdot)$ with respect to the sigma-algebra generated by $\hat{Y}$.
+\begin{prob}[Mutual-information-maximized feature unlearning] \end{prob} Notably, the optimal solution to Problems \ref{prob:Conditional_Entropy_Minimized} and \ref{prob:Mutual_Information_Maximized} does not depend on the specific choice of $Y$ due to the monotonicity of the functional $H(Y|\cdot)$ with respect to the sigma-algebra generated by $(\hat{X},Z)$.
 Thus, despite the explicit presence of $Y$ in Problem \ref{prob:Conditional_Entropy_Minimized}, it provides a generalized solution for any choice of $Y$.

-\begin{prob}[KL-divergence-maximized feature unlearning] \end{prob} Given a variable of interest denoted by $Y$, a general downstream machine learning or AI task may aim to estimate the conditional probability using the unlearning outcome $\hat{Y}$.
-Therefore, it is desirable to make $\mathbbm{P}(Y|\hat{Y})$ as deterministic as possible relative to the original distribution of $Y$.
-To quantify this determinism, we use the KL-divergence of $\mathbbm{P}(Y|\hat{Y})$ relative to $\mathbbm{P}(Y)$, leading to the optimization problem above.
-Intuitively, a more accurate prediction of $\mathbbm{P}(Y|\hat{Y})$ implies less randomness relative to $\mathbbm{P}(Y)$, which increases the KL-divergence of $\mathbbm{P}(Y|\hat{Y})$ relative to $\mathbbm{P}(Y)$.
+\begin{prob}[Posterior-divergence cost for feature unlearning] \end{prob} Given a variable of interest denoted by $Y$, a general downstream machine learning or AI task may aim to estimate the conditional probability using the unlearning outcome $(\hat{X},Z)$.
+Therefore, it is desirable to make $\mathbb{P}(Y|\hat{X},Z)$ as deterministic as possible relative to the original distribution of $Y$.
+To quantify this determinism, we use the KL-divergence of $\mathbb{P}(Y|\hat{X},Z)$ relative to $\mathbb{P}(Y)$, leading to the optimization problem above.
+Intuitively, a more accurate prediction of $\mathbb{P}(Y|\hat{X},Z)$ implies less randomness relative to $\mathbb{P}(Y)$, which increases the KL-divergence of $\mathbb{P}(Y|\hat{X},Z)$ relative to $\mathbb{P}(Y)$.